THE FIRST BEAT

 – Anything and everything.
 The more they’re exposed to, the more then will absorb and subconsciously adapt into playing their instrument!

-Should my child pick up another instrument while learning the drums?
+Should my child pick up another instrument while taking drum lessons?

 – Yes.
 Preferably a melodic Instrument that they can put together with the rhythmic knowledge they learn from the drums.